GopiHariraj/DevOps-Project-1/Github Cmd Project 2/README.md

 1) It is installed locally on the system
 2) Git is manitain by Linux
 3) Git can manage source code entire History
-4) NO managment futures
+4) NO managment feature
 5) Open Source LIcense

 ![alt file](Images/Github.png)
 1) GitHub is the service hosted on the web Exclusivly CLoud Based
 2) Github is own by Microsoft
 3) Hosting service of github repository
-4) Built in user management Future
+4) Built in user management Feature
 5) Free Tier and pay for use tier

 [def]: Images/Push.png